LevelHeadDeveloper/YomeiriEnglishPatch/README.md

   * Main Menu: 100%
   * Gallery: 100% (some things may be a little wonky)
   * In-game character descriptions: 100%
-  * In-game item descriptions: 50% (translated, but unreadable due to cropping)
+  * In-game item descriptions: 80% (translated, but some may be unreadable due to cropping)
   * In-game tutorials: 100%
   * Screen prompts and notifications: 100%
   * Manual: ~80-85%
-* Anagram puzzles: 90% (complete for all scenes I've finished)
+* Anagram puzzles: 100%

 # Screenshots
 ![](screenshots/main_menu.png?raw=true "Main Menu")